wanelo/wanelo.github.io/_drafts/lazy-object-mapping-with-restkit.md

     }
     ```

-4. Getter/Setter methods of lazily loaded properties would first fully map the object and then get/set the actual value
+4. Getter/Setter methods of lazily loaded properties would first fully map the object and then get/set the actual value.

     ```objective-c
     @implementation WGhostProduct